 Weed control

 Ground coverage keeps the soil moist and controls organic weed growth.
-By planting creepers between the bird of paradise plant, you prevent weeds from growing.
+By planting creepers between the bird of paradise plants, you prevent weeds from growing.

 Reducing the spread of disease